joergkrause/svogv/CODE_REVIEWS.md

-# Code reviews for Angular Material
+# Code reviews for SVOGV

 * Before any coding begins on new, large, or breaking work, a design discussion should take place.
 * All code changes require a review and approval.